hunts in the damp twilight air

 - Not Threatened

+Drifting through the twilight with a long-legged silhouette and a high-pitched, harmonic whine.
+A fly that wants blood.
 The waeroa is the unwanted minimalist of the New Zealand evening.
 This indigenous mosquito is defined by a slender anatomy and a highly specialised sensory suite.
-While both sexes feed on floral nectar for energy, only the females seek out a blood meal to obtain the specific proteins required for egg development.
+While both sexes feed on floral nectar for energy, only the females seek out a blood meal.
+They require specific proteins for egg development.
 A fly that needs blood to be a mother.

 Not threatened, the waeroa is a defining part of the trial of the bush for every New Zealand camper and hiker.
 The forest dusk is warm.
 The mosquito whines, high-pitched, tracking carbon dioxide.
 It lands.
 It bites.
 It itches.
 It flies away.
 It does not know it is a nuisance.
 It does not know it is a foundational pillar.
+It just wants to make eggs.
+The itchy price of a forest encounter.
+The waeroa collects it every time.